oneapi-src/unified-memory-framework/docs/config/ctl.rst

   UMF_CONF="umf.logger.output=stdout;umf.logger.level=0"

-CTL options available through environment variables are limited—you can only target default nodes when addressing pools.
+CTL options available through environment variables are limited — you can only target default nodes when addressing pools.
 This means that configuration strings can influence values consumed during pool creation but cannot alter runtime-only parameters.